Don’t Go Yet! There’s More To It Than “No”!

-If you are in Middlesbrough, Stockton on Tees, Darlington, County Durham, or North Yorkshire, and this all sounds far too difficult, don’t worry.
+If you are in The North East, and this all sounds far too difficult, don’t worry.
 I am a telephone engineer based in Stockton on Tees.
-I can help by coming to sort things out for you for less than Openreach!
+My charges are less than Openreach.

-I can’t always offer remote customer service free of charge, and answer questions in the comments area below.
-However, If I do, please return the favour and leave some Facebook or Google feedback.
+Sadly, I can’t always offer remote customer service free of charge, and answer questions in the comments area below.
+However, If I do, please return the favour.
+Click here and leave some Facebook or Google feedback.

 I network with similar-minded independent experienced engineers across the UK.
-Many who are escapees from BT, so probably know someone somewhere that can help even if you are not local to me.
+Many who are escapees from BT.
+I probably know someone somewhere that can help even if you are not local to me.
 Again, if you can help with some feedback, or a few words of thanks in a review on Google, that helps me to earn a living.